celery/celery/docs/configuration.rst

 .. versionadded:: 2.5

-Path to a directory containing X.509 certificates used for message signing.
-Can be path pattern. e.g. `/etc/certs/*.pem`.
+The directory containing X.509 certificates used for :ref:`message signing`.
+Can be a glob with wildcards, (for example :file:`/etc/certs/*.pem`).
-See :ref:`message-signing`

 Custom Component Classes (advanced)
 -----------------------------------